Choosing Kitchen Appliances

 Now that you’ve considered all of the appliances, think about the finish.
 Stainless steel is standard and rated by gauge.
 Appliances range from 8- to 30-gauge steel.
 The higher the gauge, the more slick and sleek and shiny the surface.
 This means it’s better quality, easier to clean, more durable and will last longer.

-KGT Remodeling, an eight-time Sand Dollar Award winning firm and CBIA Remodeler of the Year, is a licensed and insured residential remodeling company with over 45 years of experience.
+KGT Builders, an eight-time Sand Dollar Award winning firm and CBIA Remodeler of the Year, is a licensed and insured residential remodeling company with over 45 years of experience.
 Their goal in every project is complete customer satisfaction by sharing their ‘5-Point Promise’ which includes: prompt and clear communication; listening, advising, and adding value; excellence in design and workmanship; custom client portal; and a clean jobsite.

 For more information on full home remodeling, kitchen remodeling, bathroom remodeling or to receive a free consultation, call 239-992-2300